awsdocs/amazon-emr-release-guide/doc_source/emr-release-6x.md

     Typically, the keytab file is located at `/etc/hadoop.keytab` and the principal is in the form of `hadoop/<hostname>@<REALM>`\.
 **Note**
 This workaround will be effective for the time period the Kerberos ticket is valid\.
 This duration is 10 hours by default, but can configured by your Kerberos settings\.
 You must re\-run the above command once the Kerberos ticket expires\.
++ There is an issue in Amazon EMR 6\.1\.0 that affects clusters running Presto\.
+After an extended period of time \(days\), the cluster may throw errors such as, “su: failed to execute /bin/bash: Resource temporarily unavailable” or “shell request failed on channel 0”\.
+This issue is caused by an internal Amazon EMR process \(InstanceController\) that is spawning too many Light Weight Processes \(LWP\), which eventually causes the Hadoop user to exceed their nproc limit\.
+This prevents the user from opening additional processes\.
+The solution for this issue is to upgrade to EMR 6\.2\.0\.

 **6\.1\.0 Component Versions**